dancazarin/brisk/docs/docs/getting_started.md

 # Getting Started

 This tutorial assumes familiarity with Git, CMake, and C++.
 Additionally, a modern C++ compiler is required.
-For setup details, refer to [Installing a C++ Compiler](Compiler.md).
+For setup details, refer to [Installing Prerequisites](prerequisites.md).

 ## Fetching the Brisk Source Code